“I think all our parks should be opened for golf unless there is some specific objection in public needs.” -President William H. Taft

 Architect Tom Doak has partnered with the National Links Trust to lead a renovation at East Potomac, where the Washington Monument is a target line for a number of tee shots, while Gil Hanse will oversee a restoration of the Rock Creek Park course.
 Beau Welling heads the design team at Langston, which was originally built in the late 1930s to replace a segregated golf course on the Lincoln Memorial Grounds and named after John Mercer Langton, the nation’s first black congressman.

 These three courses aren’t just high profile, they’re also unique.
-The trio are among a small group of courses located within national parks, a rarity that’s of particular note in July, which since 1985 has been designated as National Park and Recreation Month.
+The trio are among a small group of courses located within national parks.

 Yosemite National Park (California)